MariaBarros/kokoro-dai-mongo-atlas-connect/README.md

 ### Install MongoDB dependency:
 If you want to install this dependency locally, run `npm install mongodb`, otherwise run `npm install -g mongodb`.

-### Get connection information from Mongo Atlas
+### Get the MongoDB string connection from Mongo Atlas
 I you have not an account in Mongo Atlas, follow [this steps](https://docs.atlas.mongodb.com/getting-started/) for creating one.

-Once you have a Mongo Atlas account, [enter to your planel](https://cloud.mongodb.com/user#/atlas/login)
+Once you have a Mongo Atlas account, [enter to your planel](https://cloud.mongodb.com/user#/atlas/login), go to the **Clusters** section and click on **Connect** button.
+Next, select the Connection Method "Connect your Application", choose Node.js as Driver and select your version.
+Finally, copy your connection string.

+The connection string looks like this:

+`mongodb+srv://<username>:<password>@cluster0-417hl.mongodb.net/test?retryWrites=true&w=majority`

+### Create your configuration file
+Create a simple JSON file wherever you want in your project.
+For example, let's create a json file called connect.config.json in the src folder of your project.